-These verbal feedback sessions must be recorded as \mathbf{VF} in all books using the following format
+These verbal feedback sessions must be recorded as VF in all books using the following format

-- VF (Verbal Feedback) this code should be followed by a brief explanation or outline of verbal feedback provided to pupils. - pink highlighter this colour code should be followed by an explanation of why work is excellent (tickle me pink) and rationale for Nominate for a Head teacher Award. - o green highlighter this colour code should be followed by an explanation why pupil has achieved steps to success. - yellow highlighter this colour code should be followed by an explanation to address misconceptions, next steps or direct the pupil to make the improvement in the lesson. - Use 'SD' (seek and destroy) in the margin to encourage pupils to edit and improve their work and use 'Sp' in the margin to encourage pupils to correct their spellings. - CFS- Check for sense or a wiggle green line will indicate that learning needs to be reviewed or rechecked. - Green pen 'thinking dot' for answers that need to be reviewed during a reflection. - Green pen 'thinking dot' with a circle will show that pupils have reviewed answers. - O Draw Next Step ladder to show pupils what you want them to do next.
+- VF (Verbal Feedback) this code should be followed by a brief explanation or outline of verbal feedback provided to pupils and use following codes below. - pink highlighter this colour code should be followed by an explanation of why work is excellent (tickle me pink) and rationale for Nominate for a Head teacher Award. - green highlighter this colour code should be followed by an explanation why pupil has achieved steps to success. - yellow highlighter this colour code should be followed by an explanation to address misconceptions, next steps or direct the pupil to make the improvement in the lesson.

+- Use 'SD' (seek and destroy) in the margin to encourage pupils to edit and improve their work and use 'Sp' in the margin to encourage pupils to correct their spellings. - CFS- Check for sense or a wiggle green line will indicate that learning needs to be reviewed or rechecked. - Green pen 'thinking dot' for answers that need to be reviewed during a reflection. - Green pen 'thinking dot' with a circle will show that pupils have reviewed answers. - Draw Next Step ladder to show pupils what you want them to do next.
 They must refer to the curriculum subject and are aimed to move learning on during Verbal Feedback sessions.
-For Year 1 and some SEND pupils, the teacher will draw a yellow box for the pupils to complete their next steps inside.
-They may be provided with visual marking symbols to help with understanding their next steps.